The Psychological Trap that Leads to Bad Investing Decisions

 And we’re not even really to blame.
 It turns out that our brains just aren’t wired by nature to make optimal investment decisions.
 There are several fields of study devoted specifically to this subject: behavioral economics, neuroeconomics and game theory, to name a few.

 Today we’re focusing on just a few of these scientific discoveries.
-The first one explains why “stock market mania” is simply unavoidable for some people…
+The first one explains why “speculative mania” is simply unavoidable for some people…

 Prospect theory and the sunk cost fallacy

-Have you ever had a friend who sold stocks that went up, but held on to stocks that sank in price?
+Have you ever had a friend who sold assets when prices went up, but held onto assets that sank in price?

 Or knew someone who couldn’t walk away from the blackjack table because they’d “already lost too much?”